cfpb/design-system/docs/pages/web-component-storybook.md

               </cfpb-expandable>`,
             ```

           - `cfpb-tag-filter.stories.ts` - back to auto `template(args)` since it only has a default slot.
-Demonstrates testing a custom even (`item-click`) via click, and a second story (`focused`) that calls the component's own async `focus()` method directly on the element reference rather than through play-function DOM interaction.
-That is a useful pattern when a component exposes imperative methods that don't correspond to any attribute.
+It shows the split most clearly.
+The `Default` story's `play` function clickc the button and asserts `item-click` fires in Chromium, while `cfpb-tag-filter/index.spec.js` covers the event's shape (`detail.target`, `bubbles`, `composed`), the async `focus()` method, the `for` label form, and value derivation from slotted text.
+Same component, no overlapping assertions.

           - `cfpb-tagline.stories.ts` - the minimal case.
 Single boolean property (`isLarge`, no explicit `attribute:` override so it defaults to the camelCase name), no play functions.
 Good starting template for the simplest components.
       - variation_is_deprecated: false